Estimates have placed as many as 50% of the world as deficient in Vitamin D.

 If you don’t have enough Vitamin D in your system then your body won’t be able to properly utilize calcium and because your bones need calcium this becomes a big issue.

 But Vitamin D does much more than that.

 Did you know that Vitamin D also plays a role in regulating your immune system, metabolic function, cardiovascular health, cancer, and more?

 Vitamin D is involved in so many cellular functions because of how it works in your body.

-It is a steroid molecule which is produced in your skin (2) (from sunlight) where it then goes to produce genetic changes in your cells.
+It is a steroid molecule that is (2) (from sunlight) where it then goes to produce genetic changes in your cells. produced in your skin

 Any molecule (or hormone) which influences your genes will always cause multiple issues if that molecule or hormone ever gets too low or too high.

 And that’s exactly what we see in Vitamin D deficiency, especially in patients with thyroid disease.